emaanr/notes/Programming/Python/infodump.md

 ## String Methods

-Python has a set of built-in methods that you can use on strings.
+Python has a set of built-in methods that you can use on strings:

 - [Python: String Methods](https://www.w3schools.com/python/python_ref_string.asp)